11 min read

 WhatsApp introduced this upgrade to allow companies to scale their campaigns much faster.

-Using templates for WhatsApp marketing notifications
+Using templates for WhatsApp notifications

 WhatsApp message categories and templates 2023